tobiaskildetoft/Kildetoft.SimpleSQLite/README.md

 ## CRUD operations
 The IDataAccessor interface exposes the basic CRUD operations, via the Create, GetById, Update, and Delete methods.

+## Querying data
-It also exposes the Get method, which takes an ISpecification, which determines what it returns.
+IDataAccessor also exposes the Get method, which is used for querying the data.
+It takes an ISpecification, which determines what it returns.

 The return type is based on whether the ISpecification is:
 - an IAllSpecification (return all results),